-How about the world of my fellow human beings?
+How about the world of our fellow human beings?

-Would I find any similar ‘blind spots’ in my thinking?
-Are there people groups, races, cultures, countries, regions, neighbourhoods, even neighbours, whom I misunderstand and malign, mostly because I haven’t bothered to take a closer look.
+Would we find any similar ‘blind spots’ in our thinking?
+Are there people groups, races, cultures, countries, regions, neighbourhoods, neighbours, even family members whom we misunderstand and malign, mostly because we haven’t bothered to take a closer look.

-Their beauty just might bring me to tears.
+Their beauty just might bring us to tears.

 (*) Some of my personal favourites: